TylerLu/EDUGraphAPI-Python/README.md

    Close the Settings window.

-## Build and debug locally
+## Run the sample locally

-The following software arerequired:
+The following softwares are required:

 - [Python](https://www.python.org/downloads/) 3.5.2 or above
 - [Django](https://www.djangoproject.com/download/) 1.11 or above
 - [SQLite](https://www.sqlite.org/)

-Debug the app:
+Run the app:

 1. Configure the following **environment variables**:

    - **clientId**: use the Client Id of the app registration you created earlier.
    - **clientSecret**: use the Key value of the app registration you created earlier.
    - **BingMapKey**: use the key of Bing Map you got earlier.
 This setting is optional.
-   - **SourceCodeRepositoryURL**: use the repository URL of your fork.
+   - **SourceCodeRepositoryURL**: use the URL of this repository.

 2. Open terminal and navigate to the source code folder.
 Execute the command below: